When it’s time to hang curtains, make your life tons easier with this simple inexpensive hack. You’ll never hang curtains without a laser level again!

 For any project that involves a repetitive pattern, or is carried over a long distance, a laser level is a must.
 We used a laser level when installing our barn doors, because getting them exactly level is crucial.
 And I use a laser level anytime I need to hang curtains.

 ~ This post contains affiliate links.
 If you make a purchase I may receive a small commission, at no additional charge to you. ~

 Today I’m going to show you how to use a Black and Decker laser level to make it easier to hang curtains.
-I promise, for under $30 this thing will save your sanity, if not also your marriage.
+I promise, for under $30 this thing will save your sanity, and maybe also your marriage.

 Hang Curtains the Easy Way with a Laser Level

 When we first moved into this house, all the beautiful wood windows were covered up with old vertical blinds.
 Literally the first thing I did after setting down our furniture and boxes was to start ripping out the blinds and hanging curtains throughout the house.

 The day we loaded all those vertical blind carcasses into the back of the truck and took them to the dump was one of the happiest days of living in this house.
 (Not even the Habitat for Humanity Restore would accept them as a donation.)